psychemedia/middle-english-romances/sir-isumbras.md

 Fulle stille thane stode syr Ysambrace,
 A Sarazene he sawe wele that he was,
 And sone he sayde hym naye:
-" Certis, that salle I never mare
+"Certis, that salle I never mare
 Agayne Crystyndomme fyghte no fare,
 And lefe appone thi laye.
 Now in this foreste hafe we gane,